elabftw/elabdoc/doc/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A containerization technology such as `docker <https://docs.docker.com/engine/installation/linux/>`_ or `podman <https://podman.io/>`_.

-A **MySQL** database.
-Not MariaDB, MySQL.
+A **MySQL** service with an eLabFTW database. **Not MariaDB**, MySQL.

+The default configuration file allows you to use a dockerized MySQL service alongside the eLabFTW container.
+Use this if you don't already have a MySQL server available.

 The following MySQL modes are known to work fine with eLabFTW codebase:

 * `ERROR_FOR_DIVISION_BY_ZERO`
 * `IGNORE_SPACE`